epccs/RPUno/readme.md

 ## Continuous Integration

 Continuous Integration (CI) is the practice of automatically compiling and testing each time the mainline source is updated (e.g. git push).
 Travis CI is using a painfully out of date version of Ubuntu (14.04) as there host environment for doing the test build.
 The build machine allows pulling in any packages I want including the AVR cross compiler.
 I don't do anything fancy, just run make.
 A rule like "make test" could be used if the test build machine had hardware connected (e.g. "make bootload" and then "make test") to the machine, but that is not practical in the foreseeable future.
-This board was painless to set up for Travis because the ATmega328p was in production and Arduino was so popular at that time that the founders were starting to fight for a chance to get rich.
+This board was painless to set up for Travis because the ATmega328p was in production and Arduino was so popular at that time.

 [https://travis-ci.org/epccs/RPUno](https://travis-ci.org/epccs/RPUno)